jngutierrezmorales/Casapp_Kotlin/README.md

-Android app using Kotlin with MVVM architecture and implementing dependency injection with Koin.
+Android native app using Kotlin with MVVM architecture and implementing dependency injection with Koin.